Why I’m Not A Carnivore: A Vegan Manifesto That Tries Not to Preach

 No, a broader set of principles is needed.
 The gravest problem, however, is that few if any meattotalers, as I like to call them, can agree on exactly why consuming animals is wrong, much less come to terms with a strategy for ending it.

 To cite a fairly loaded example, even Hitler would say that bombing the National Gallery in London is unwise, if only because it contains priceless works of art.
-He might disagree with most of us about the propriety of looting those works and housing them back in Germany, but he would probably share the common sentiment that destroying the engravings of the Old Masters is vile.
+He might disagree with most of us about the propriety of looting those works and housing them back in Berlin, but he would probably share the common sentiment that destroying the engravings of the Old Masters is vile.
 (Then again, he had no trouble torching Picasso’s, or other “decadent” works).
 In other words, we can all (mostly) agree on the value of artistic heritage, even if we perceive that heritage to be located in different places or times.
 An obvious exception to this might be the occasional defacing of artwork, as evidenced, for instance, by the young man who strolled into the National Gallery one morning in 1987, casually removed a sawed-off shotgun from his coat, and proceeded to fire off three-dozen shells at close range at Leonardo’s Virgin and Child, after which one might reasonably ask: A. whether she’s still a virgin, and; B. whether this perpetrator can be seen as operating on the same mental wavelength as others, Neoclassical tastes notwithstanding.
-The point is that we, as a human race, probably share a code of values, or set of precepts about what’s right and wrong.
+The point is that we, as a human race, and perhaps along with other, “high-level” species, probably share a code of values, or set of precepts about what’s right and wrong.
 We’re just unable to agree on when those values pertain to situations.

 One of those agreed-upon values, Singer contends, is the avoidance of pain.
 Certainly, he’s not alone in claiming this, as many others, including Benthamites, hedonists, most utilitarians, and even some Kantians, would agree.
 Perhaps a few in the BDSM movement would object—or perhaps for them the causing of such pain is arousingly necessary.
 Regardless, numerous studies have shown that humans are hardly alone in eschewing pain.
-While the suffering of primates and other mammals can be readily observed, as any pet owner will attest, recent evidence has suggested that even fishes, crabs, and other invertebrates demonstrate nociception, or neural reactions to harmful stimuli.5 Thus, when you hear the lobster screaming in the pot, it is indeed reacting, much as you would upon being immersed in 212 degree water.
+While the suffering of primates and other mammals can be readily observed, as any pet owner will attest, recent evidence has suggested that even fish, crabs, and other invertebrates demonstrate nociception, or neural reactions to harmful stimuli.5 Thus, when you hear the lobster screaming in the pot, it is indeed reacting, much as you would upon being immersed in 212 degree water.
 That we choose not to believe this is simply a matter of convenience, or disregard, since most of us would agree that willfully hurting a feeling animal is wrong.

 About a decade back, and writing in the Times, Singer proposed several hypothetical scenarios to help us rethink our commitments.
 He asked, for example, whether buying an unnecessary and expensive television set doesn’t amount to murder if the money spent on that set could be used to provide life-saving medical aid to Third World citizens.6 His remarks provoked obvious uproar—even from me, since I consider Monday Night Football to be anything but unnecessary.
 Moreover, even the most preference-based utilitarian, as Singer claims to be, would have to allow some room for proximity to the consequences of an action.
 (That is, because we don’t personally know those dying in Third World countries, we can hardly equate ignoring them with conventional murder).
 But regardless of whether we accept all of his claims, we can agree with his premise, which is that we often fail to consider our duties to others, especially those we don’t normally deem part of our moral conversation.
 For Singer, this includes not only third-world citizens, but also apes, dolphins, elephants, and others with demonstrable sentience, or the capacity to feel pain.